fanceg/letsencrypt-bigip/README.md

 ## **Limitations / Todo's**
 ---
-Before you start to fire away with requests please be aware of these restrictions that is in place currently: https://community.letsencrypt.org/t/rate-limits-for-lets-encrypt/6769
+Before you start to fire away with requests please be aware of these restrictions that is in place currently: https://letsencrypt.org/docs/rate-limits/

-I've been hit by them a couple of time now in my eagerness to test ![alt text][smile]
+I've been hit by them a couple of time now in my eagerness to test![alt text][smile]
 They should be loosened over time but when and to what extent I do not know.

 For now I haven't put in any cleanup of old and expired certificates, so they're just gonna pile up.
 So from time to time you need to go in and remove expired ones.
 This shouldn't be a too big deal as they are taken out of the client ssl profile automatically.
 So a simple sort-by-expiry and you can delete them in bunches.